Hello there!

 Role-Based Access Control (RBAC)

-Role-Based Access Control (RBAC) is based on the roles within an organization where every role has specific permissions tied to it.
-Instead of assigning permissions to each individual user, they are assigned to a role, and then users are assigned those roles.
-This simplifies the management of permissions.
+RBAC is based on granular access control that limits access based on the user’s role in an organization, where every role has specific permissions associated with it.
+Instead of assigning permissions to each user, they are assigned to a role, that defines their level of access.

 Attribute-Based Access Control (ABAC)